 Ultraviolet purifiers harness the power of shortwave UV light to disinfect water at a microbial level.
 When water enriched with bacteria, viruses or other microbes passes through a UV chamber, it is exposed to these germicidal wavelengths of light.

 Due to their relatively short length of 254 nanometers, UV rays can penetrate the cell walls of microorganisms.
-Once inside, the DNA or RNA of bacteria, viruses and protozoa becomes irradiated by the high-energy photons provided by UV light.
+Once inside, the high-energy photons provided by UV light irradiate the DNA or RNA of bacteria, viruses, and protozoa.

 This damages their genetic material and reproduction ability by causing dimerisation, where thymine bases link incorrectly in the DNA strand.
 Unable to replicate, pathogens are rendered inert and unable to cause infection.
 This chemical-free process leaves purified water safe for drinking by eliminating microbial pathogens without adding any substances like in other filtration methods.